 - sliced almonds, for sprinkling on top

 - Preheat the oven to 400°F. Line a baking sheet with a sheet of parchment paper.

 - Unfold the puff pastry sheets.
 Roll each sheet out a bit so that it becomes a slightly larger square than it already is.
-Slice each puff pastry sheet into 6 large squares.
+Slice each puff pastry sheet into 6 large rectangles.

-- Scoop about a tablespoon of pastry cream onto each square.
-Use a butter knife or offset spatula to smooth out the pastry cream, leaving a 1/2 inch border along the square bare.
+- Scoop about a tablespoon of pastry cream onto each rectangle of pastry.
+Use a butter knife or offset spatula to smooth out the pastry cream, leaving a 1/2 inch border along the pastry edges bare.

-- Place 2 apricot halves onto each puff pastry square, right in the center of the square, placing the apricot halves at a diagonal.
+- Place 2 apricot halves onto each puff pastry rectangle, right in the center of the rectangle, placing the apricot halves at a diagonal.

 - Brush the beaten egg over each pastry bow tie.
 Sprinkle some sliced almonds and turbinado sugar on top.

 - Bake the pastries for 20 to 25 minutes, until the pastries are nice and golden throughout.
 Slightly cool on a wire cooling rack before serving.